methane/python-dstring/README.md

 ```

 test_re.py: With d-string, the position of the error is easier to understand and the test is more maintainable.
-The difference between dedent() and d-string is only whether there is one leading newline and whether there is a function call nested.
+The difference between dedent() and d-string is only whether there is one leading newline and whether there is a nested function call.

 ```python
 # current